How to spend a Fun Day at Felixstowe Beach Suffolk

 Felixstowe Museum

 Next to the container port is Felixstowe Museum.
-With a small fee to visit (£4 for adults/£1 for children), it’s a fun way to spend an hour.
+With a small fee to visit (ยฃ4 for adults/ยฃ1 for children), itโs a fun way to spend an hour.
 Discover the history of Felixstowe and its links with the sea and shipping.

 Find out how the town coped in WW2 and the tragic flooding of 1953.
 Sadly, 41 people lost their lives from a North Sea storm surge.